santismo/Logic-Pro-11-Chord-time-detect-Automation/README.md

 Also, I found some interesting chord meta event data numeric 103, which turns normal midi regions into midi chord regions dragable to chord track.
 Don't know how to exploit it though... 🤷‍♂️

+Additional, if anyone knows in depth apple CAF encoding or AIF structure and cares to help me just make a midi to apple loops chord injecter swift code, let me know.

 In Development
 --------------